Hi Candidate Slash Full Underscore Name

 And then there is the company that just came out and said it.

-In the templated confirmation email, they laid it all out on the table: AI tools would be supporting parts of the hiring process: Reviewing applications, analyzing resumes, assessing responses and transcribing calls.
+In the templated confirmation email, they informed me that AI tools would be supporting multiple parts of the hiring process: reviewing applications, analyzing resumes, assessing responses and transcribing calls.
 (Here’s hoping they weren’t also making calls to candidates at this um company)

 I truly do appreciate the transparency but read that list again: They are relying on AI for a majority of the hiring process.
 The days of simply being bounced by ATS scanners are long gone.
 We are very close to the point where it’s not just AI supported, it’s going to be entirely AI run.